German police in nationwide raids on far-right group

 Its adherents question the legitimacy of the modern Federal Republic of Germany and have in the past entered into armed confrontations with police.

-In a 2016 shootout, a Reichsbuerger-linked man killed an officer and wounded two more.
+In a 2016 shootout, a Reichsburger-linked man killed an officer and wounded two more.

 He was later sentenced to life in prison.